 Honorary Membership

-Honorary membership in the Association may be granted by the Board of Directors at their discretion by a simple majority vote.
+Honorary membership in the Association may be granted by the Board of Directors at their discretion by a simple majority vote

 Section 3.
 Voting

-Active Members of the Association shall be entitled to one vote on any matter requiring a vote of the full Association..
+Active Members of the Association shall be entitled to one vote on any matter requiring a vote of the full Association, including but not limited to the election of Directors, amendments to the Bylaws, and other matters as determined by the Board of Directors.
 A majority as described in the sections below refers to a majority of the votes cast, not of the total membership.

-A simple majority vote of the full Association is required for the following actions:
+A simple majority vote of the full Pacific Alumni Association Board of Directors, is required for the following actions:

 Approval of the nominated slate of Board Members

-A two-thirds majority vote of the full Association is required for the following actions:
+A two-thirds majority vote of the Pacific Alumni Association Board of Directors in attendance is required for the following actions:

 Approval of proposed amendments to the Association Bylaws